qnabangla/online-video-player/README.md

 Features

-✔️ Play MP4 and MKV videos online
+✔️ Play MP4 and MKV videos online.

-✔️ No downloads required
+✔️ No downloads required.

-✔️ Works on all modern browsers
+✔️ Works on all modern browsers.

-✔️ Free and easy to use
+✔️ Free and easy to use.

 How to Use?